yahoo/elide-doc/pages/guide/01-start.md

 high-level familiarity with artifact repositories such as Maven, Artifactory, npm, and the like.
 If you are interested, [the code][elide-demo] is tagged for each step so you can follow along.

-The first bean we’ll need is the `ArtifactGroup` bean, for brevity we will omit package names and import statements.
+The first bean we’ll need is the `ArtifactGroup` bean.
+For brevity we will omit package names and import statements.
 This will represent the `<groupId>` in Maven’s dependency coordinates.

 ```java